rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc-internals/search.md

 ## Testing the search engine

-While the DOM UI code itself is tested using `rustdoc-gui` tests, the primary way the search engine is tested is the `rustdoc-js` and `rustdoc-js-std` tests.
+While the generated UI is tested using `rustdoc-gui` tests, the primary way the search engine is tested is the `rustdoc-js` and `rustdoc-js-std` tests.
 They run in NodeJS.